pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Part 1 - Compilers

-For your OS **and** for your AWS instance running Ubuntu, find how to install the following compilers / interpreters:
+For your OS **and** for your AWS instance, find how to install the following compilers / interpreters:

 - Java
 - C++